D1dii/Desarrollo-de-Videojuegos/README.md

-# Desarrollo de Videojuegos
+# Videogame Development

 By Dídac García and Sergi Gantzer

 Let Him Cook!

 Description: You're in a tilter platformer.
 Control your power and jump through the obstacles to reach the top.
 Face your enemies and most importantly, don't fall!

-(Some final parts of the level cannot be passed without godmode because of a mechanic still pending to be implemented (go up ladders) we are sorry but we think the final product will be better with this!)
+Start Cooking!

 # Controls:

 A: Move left
 D: Move right

+S: Attack

 Hold Spacebar: Charge Jump

 Release Spacebar: Jump

+T: Settings (Volume slider, first checkbox is V-Sync, second checkbox is Fullscreen)

+B: Back to main menu (cooking pun intended)

+W: Go up stairs (OnCollision isn't working as intended, you may need to try a few times)

+F5: Save checkpoint

+F6: Load last checkpoint

 (Note: Similar mechanic to other games like Jump King, where, the more you press the jump button, the further you'll jump.
+Note that the power is displayed in a power bar on top of the player's head.
 Use this mechanic to cover various distances and heights with your jump.
 Precision is key to avoid falling down.)

 Debug options: